redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

 #### `str2bool`

 Converts certain strings to a boolean.
-This attempts to convert strings that contain the values '1', 't', 'y', and 'yes' to 'true'.
-Strings that contain values '0', 'f', 'n', and 'no', or are an an empty string or undefined are converted to 'false'.
-Any other value will cause an error. *Type*: rvalue.
+This attempts to convert strings that contain the values '1', 't', 'y', or 'yes' to true.
+Strings that contain values '0', 'f', 'n', or 'no', or that are an empty string or undefined are converted to false.
+Any other value causes an error. *Type*: rvalue.

 #### `str2saltedsha512`